kisinga/Dukahub/README.md

 Account number
 Account type

-Each company MUST have at least one financial account Each company can have multiple accounts
+Each company MUST have at least: one financial account one user account one product

+Each company can have multiple accounts